-Why your AKT course?
+Why an Arora AKT course?

 There are many AKT courses out there.
 Having done this exam myself, the aim is to provide as much value as possible in a single day.
 The focus is on immersion.
 We want you to experience the pressure of doing a fully timed, pressurised ‘mock’ AKT surrounded by others.

 In addition to this we focus on key areas of revision – those areas that are tricky to remember, broken down into easy-to-manage, simple steps.

 How are you qualified to run these courses?

 1) I am a Portfolio GP – I understand the nature of dealing with patients in General Practice.

 2) I am a medical educator – I am also a former VTS PD and GP appraiser.
 I was recently a PLAB 2 examiner for the GMC.

 3) I have done this with many others like you – I have run 1000+ CSA and AKT courses over the last 10 years, and helped over 10000+ trainees with these exams.

 4) I have done these exams myself – I understand the stress that the they cause, as well as understanding what it takes to pass.